Naa Style Veru: Production

 The film began production in December of 2008.
 The film was expected to be a comeback for Bhumika Chawla after consecutive flops.
-The last schedule began on 10 March 2009 was shot in Munnar.
 The film entered post-production in May 2009.
 The yellow car used in the film was placed at Gokul Theatre in Visakhapatnam as part of the film's promotions.

 Soundtrack

 The music was composed by Anup Rubens and was written by Bhaskarabhatla and Vijaykumar.